 Final paper (including the reading of the necessary literature): 120 hours

-Written paper (ca. 6000 words, based on historiography, including footnotes and bibliography)
+Written paper (5000-6000 words, based on historiography, excluding title page, table of contents, footnotes and bibliography)

 Oral presentation (includes giving comments on a colleague’s presentation)

 measured learning objectives: 3-4, 9-10